tvdboom/ATOM/docs_sources/api/plots/force_plot.md

 </blockquote>
 <strong>index: int, tuple or None, optional (default=None)</strong>
 <blockquote>
 Indices of the rows in the dataset to plot.
-If tuple (n, m), select rows n until m.
- If None, select all rows in the test set.
+If tuple (n, m), it selects rows n until m.
+If None, it selects all rows in the test set.
 </blockquote>
 <strong>target: int or str, optional (default=1)</strong>
 <blockquote>